Astonishing! A feel-good musical with great warmth, and a heart of gold!” –The New York Times

 Photos: David Bazemore

-Dianne K. Graebner (Costume Designer) received her MFA in Costume/Set Design from the Mason Gross School of the Arts at Rutgers University.
+Marilyn Wall (Costume Designer) received her MFA in Costume/Set Design from the Mason Gross School of the Arts at Rutgers University.
 She has designed and created costumes nationwide in theater, film and television.
 Off Broadway — Church & State at New World Stages.
-For The English and Imagination at Virginia Stage Co, Best of Enemies, The Fabulous Lipitones, What I Learned in Paris, Breath and Imagination (NAACP nomination), The Road to Appomattox, Sex and Education, and Falling for Make Believe and others at the Colony Theatre, Dogeaters and Clay at the Kirk Douglas Theatre, A Delicate Balance at The Odyssey Theatre, Bright Light City at LATC, opening and closing weeks of 365 Days/365 Plays at Center Theatre Group, Dying City (Ovation Winner — Production of the Year) and the New Electric Ballroom at Rogue Machine Theatre Co., the original Los Angeles production of Philosophy of the World, The Shaggs and has also originated the costumes for many new works and world premieres.
+For The English and Imagination at Virginia Stage Co., Best of Enemies, The Fabulous for Make Believe and others at the Colony Theatre, Dogeaters and Clay at the Kirk Douglas Theatre, A Delicate Balance at The Odyssey Theatre, The Happiest Song Plays Last and Bright Light City at LATC, opening and closing weeks of 365 Days/365 Plays at Center Theatre Group, Dying City (Ovation Winner — Production of the Year) Rogue Machine Theatre Co., the original Los Angeles production of Philosophy of the World, The Shaggs.
+She has also originated the costumes for many new works and world premieres.
 She is a member of United Scenic Artists Local-829.

 Jonathan Fox (Artistic Director) joined ETC in 2006.
 He adapted and directed ETC’s recent production of Woody Allen’s Husbands and Wives.
 His other ETC productions include Porgy and Bess, Macbeth, Sweeney Todd, Woyzeck, Amadeus, A Little Night Music, The Liar, Crime and Punishment, and a dozen others.
 He directed Opera Santa Barbara’s 2014 production of The Consul at the Granada Theatre.
 He has collaborated with the Santa Barbara Symphony on their Shakespeare and Valentine’s Day concerts.
 In 2016, he directed ETC’s production of Bad Jews, which traveled to Germany for the play’s German premiere.
 Other European productions include Who’s Afraid of Virginia Woolf, A Streetcar Named Desire, Visiting Mr. Green, and Cat on a Hot Tin Roof at The English Theatre Frankfurt, and Old Wicked Songs, Crimes of the Heart, and Cat on a Hot Tin Roof at the Vienna English Theatre.
 Before joining ETC, Mr. Fox spent 12 years with Two River Theater Company in New Jersey, which he helped establish in 1994.
 He served as Managing Director of the company from 1994-99, and subsequently became its Artistic Director.
 For Two River, he directed their recent world premiere production of Lives of Reason.
 His production of The Umbrellas of Cherbourg was profiled in American Theatre Magazine, as was his festival of work by Samuel Beckett.
 His directing work has been seen in New York, Philadelphia, San Francisco, and Cologne, and has received critical acclaim in The New York Times, Variety, the LA Times, and other publications.
 He received his MFA from Columbia University, and is a recipient of the prestigious Alexander von Humboldt Foundation Fellowship.
 He has served as an adjunct faculty member in theater departments at UCSB, Columbia University, University of Utah, and Monmouth University.